Abortion-friendly states prep for more patients if Roe falls

 4 of8 FILE - Derenda Hancock, co-organizer of the "Pink House Defenders," stands outside the Jackson Women's Health Organization, Mississippi's last remaining abortion clinic, also known as the "Pink House", May 3, 2022, in Jackson, Miss.
 Mississippi is one of the poorest states in the nation, and women would face even steeper hurdles to have access to abortion — arranging time off work, finding ways to pay for travel and lodging and, in many cases, arranging for child care while they are gone.
 Rogelio V. Solis/AP Show More Show Less

-5 of8 FILE - Jacqueline Von Edelbe holds a sign with other abortion rights demonstrators May 14, 2022, in Chicago.
+5 of8 FILE - Jacqueline von Edelberg holds a sign with other abortion rights demonstrators May 14, 2022, in Chicago.
 Reproductive rights advocates are planning to open new abortion clinics or expand the capacity of existing ones in states without restrictive abortion laws.
 Matt Marton/AP Show More Show Less 6 of8

 7 of8 FILE - Staff members of the Family Planning Association clinic greet abortion rights demonstrators, May 14, 2022, in Chicago.
 As of June 1, minors will no longer be required to notify a parent or guardian before getting an abortion in the state, an action that abortion-rights proponents considered the last roadblock to unfettered access in Illinois.
 Matt Marton/AP Show More Show Less